 - If you assign the full 20 points for a certain result, it’s almost certain to give the quiz taker that result in a typical 10 or 12 question test.

-Okay – when you’re finished, it can be tempting to just click publish and share your ‘Big 5’ personality test.
+Okay – when you’re finished with all the creation and balancing of potential results, it can be tempting to just click publish and share your ‘Big 5’ personality test.

 But we highly, highly recommend giving it a couple of run throughs – to make sure everything looks and feels ‘right’.